A Theory of Ex Post Rationalization: Comparative statics for complements

 The agent chooses $a_1$ before learning $s$, so the materially optimal choice of $a_2$ does not depend on the realized $s$. \Cref{thm:comp_stat} implies that when $s$ has a high enough realization, so that $a_1$ was \textit{ex post} too high, the rationalizer's choice of $a_2$ is distorted upwards compared to the classical benchmark.
-Hence, the agent persists more than is materially optimal for projects that turned out to be unexpectedly costly.
+Hence, the time-$2$ investment is higher than the material optimum for projects that turn out to be unexpectedly costly.

+If the agent is a publicly listed company, the forecasted profits $\theta$ may also be directly measurable, since firms are required to justify their decisions to shareholders.
+In that case, \Cref{thm:comp_stat} additionally predicts that high time-$1$ cost shocks cause higher profit forecasts.